PrasadBelure/SudokuSolver5MethodsTry2/README.md

 ## Sudoku Solver & Generator
 This project is a Sudoku Solver and Generator built using Java Swing for the GUI.
 It supports multiple algorithms, including Backtracking, Constraint Programming, MRV (Minimum Remaining Values heuristic), Simulated Annealing, and Genetic Algorithm for solving puzzles.
 Users can also generate new puzzles at different difficulty levels and request hints.
+Java version 20 used to build .

 ## Features
 - Solve Sudoku using multiple algorithms: